 I still regularly play the trio of albums that the line up released (“Discipline”, “Beat”, “Three Of A Perfect Pair”).
 It was edgy, funky, concise with some of the most inventive interplay between the musicians that one could imagine.

 I didn’t see them live and must admit that I thought I had missed that particular bus.
-Fripp, who was the only constant through out the bands career effectively dissolved the band as a recording entity around the turn of the century and retired personally as a musician in 2010.
+Fripp, who was the only constant throughout the band’s career effectively dissolved the band as a recording entity around the turn of the century and retired personally as a musician in 2010.
 Fripp had poured his efforts into a series of legal disputes over a period of 23 years, the final six of which have been spent specifically fighting Universal Music Group (UMG) for control of the band’s catalogue.
-UMG and Sanctuary were offering Crimson’s music on line for download without the right to so.
+UMG and Sanctuary were offering Crimson’s music online for download without the right to so.
 EMI owed them £450,000 in unpaid royalties.

-During the legal battles, Crimson had created an exemplar model for distributing their music via their DGM Live! website.
+During the legal battles, Crimson had created an exemplary model for distributing their music via their DGM Live! website.
 Fripp had also run the “Guitar Craft” operation.
 This was part musical workshop/part personal and physical development exercise.
 A friend of mine went along.
 He’s no mean guitarist himself and he said that it was one of the hardest things he’d done.
 Much of his accumulated (and often bad) habits built up over the years had to be dispensed with.
-Based around alternative tunings and playing techniques, combined with Tai Chi and the Alexander Technique, it had grown men and women wondering if their intention of becoming “crafty” guitarists was really worth persevering with.
+Based on alternative tunings and playing techniques, combined with Tai Chi and the Alexander Technique, it had grown men and women wondering if their intention of becoming “crafty” guitarists was really worth persevering with.

 The legals were resolved in 2012 and then out of the blue in 2013, Fripp, at the age of 66, announced that the band were operating again.
 They toured North America in 2014 and announced UK dates, their first in almost fifteen years.
 I was not going to miss this.

 Crimson have a habit of playing unusual venues and the Hackney Empire was no exception.
 It rarely puts on gigs and operates as a genuine theatre.
-Opening in 1901 as an old time music hall, it was used in the sixties by ATV for “Opportunity Knocks” and “Oh Boy!”.
+Opening in 1901 as an old-time music hall, it was used in the sixties by ATV for “Opportunity Knocks” and “Oh Boy!”.
 It became a bingo hall until a public campaign brought it back into use in 1986, after a brief spell as a comedy venue.
 The theatre was refurbished early this century and goes from strength to strength.
 I went along for their highly regarded pantomime a couple of years ago.